Souto/cs23-stellar-exoplanet-atmospheres/call-for-contributions.md

 Talk selections will prioritize:
 - Scientific relevance to the session theme
 - Methodological clarity (especially on uncertainties/systematics)
+- Links the host star's abundances to exoplanets' properties
-- Diversity across career stage, geography, and institutions
+- Diversity across gender, career stage, geography, and institutions

 > **Reminder:** CS23 follows a one-person–one-talk policy across the entire meeting.